Why Do Some Trucks Have Spikes on Their Wheels?

 As the primary use of spikes on semi-truck wheels is to protect the wheel bolts from damage or corrosion, provide a shield from ice, and encourage drivers to give more room to larger trucks, they are not meant to be dangerous.
 In fact, nut lugs are made from thin sheet metal, weak aluminum alloys, or plastic when they come into contact with another vehicle.

 However, when improperly used or installed, they can be dangerous under certain circumstances.
 On the road, these protrusions can pose risks to other drivers and pedestrians.
-For instance, in a close quarters driving scenario, such as traffic congestion or narrow lanes, the spikes can inadvertently come into contact with other vehicles, causing scratches, dents, or more severe damage.
+For instance, in a close-quarters driving scenario, such as traffic congestion or narrow lanes, the spikes can inadvertently come into contact with other vehicles, causing scratches, dents, or more severe damage.
 Additionally, in an accident or a sudden stop, the spikes can act as hazardous projectiles, increasing the risk of injury.

 Wheel and Tire Requirements for Semi-Trucks